alfonsojack/caphill-coffee-be/README.md

 - run `nodemon server.js`

 ## ENDPOINTS
-The server should be running on a deployed vercel server at [Deployed backend server]caphill-coffee-be-indol.vercel.app
+The server should be running on a deployed vercel server at [Deployed backend server](https://caphill-coffee-be-indol.vercel.app)

 | Method | Endpoint | Request Body | Sample Response |
 |--------|----------|--------------|-----------------|